Credit:

 Other Kindles We Tested

-Séamus Bellamy is a senior editor on Reviewed's Electronics Team.
-Before coming to Reviewed, his work was featured in The New York Times, The Globe & Mail, BBC World, Macworld and Maximum PC.
+Séamus Bellamy was a senior editor on Reviewed's Electronics Team.
+After returning to freelancing, he now writes for them.
+Before coming to Reviewed, his work was featured in The New York Times, The Globe & Mail, BBC World, Macworld, and Maximum PC.

-Our team is here for one purpose: to help you buy the best stuff and love what you own.
-Our writers, editors, and lab technicians obsess over the products we cover to make sure you're confident and satisfied.
+Our team is here to help you buy the best stuff and love what you own.
+Our writers, editors, and experts obsess over the products we cover to make sure you're confident and satisfied.
 Have a different opinion about something we recommend?
 Email us and we'll compare notes.